Keric Wheatfall: Winnipeg Blue Bombers

 On January 23, 2024, it was announced that Wheatfall had signed with the Winnipeg Blue Bombers.
 Following training camp in 2024, he accepted a practice roster spot with the team.
 However, following an injury to fellow receiver Kenny Lawler in the team's opening game, Wheatfall played and started in his first CFL game on June 13, 2024, against the Ottawa Redblacks where he had three catches for 111 yards.
 In the team's next game, he injured his hamstring and was placed on the six-game injured list.
 He returned to the lineup for the last five games of the regular season and scored his first touchdown on September 27, 2024, against the Edmonton Elks, on a 61-yard pass from Zach Collaros.
 He finished the regular season having played and started in seven games where he had 13 catches for 273 yards and one touchdown.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Hamilton Tiger-Cats

+On February 10, 2026, it was announced that Wheatfall had signed a two-year contract with the Hamilton Tiger-Cats.